nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-customize-the-dashboard.md

 ---
-title: How to Customize the Dashboard
+title: 'HOWTO: Customize the Dashboard - JSF UI'
 description: Learn how to customize the dashboard by adding new entries or completely override the default dashboard.
 review:
     comment: ''